 In the story of King Solomon, we learn that he had 700 wives from other nations.
 Some were Egyptians, Moabites, Ammonites, Edomites, Sidonians, and Hittites.
 They were from nations that Yahweh had told the Israelites, “you must not intermarry with them, because they will surely turn your hearts after their gods” (1 Kings 11:1-2).
 Scripture says that Solomon “followed Ashtoreth the goddess of the Sidonians, and Molek the detestable god of the Ammonites.
 On a hill east of Jerusalem, Solomon built a high place for Chemosh the detestable god of Moab, and for Molek the detestable god of the Ammonites.
 He did the same for all his foreign wives, who burned incense and offered sacrifices to their gods.”
 (1 Kings 11:5, 7-8)

 Notice that these gods are called by name.
 Notice that nowhere in the text are they claimed to be false gods or not real.
 There are gods in this story with power and authority over geographic regions and ethnic groups.
-Deuteronomy 32:7-9 tells us that Yahweh gave authority to specific regions and nations to specific spiritual entities called “sons of God” but saved the people of Israel for himself.2 The sons of God in the Bible are referred to as “elohim” which is the Hebrew word for “god.”
+Deuteronomy 32:7-9 tells us that Yahweh gave authority over specific regions and nations to specific spiritual entities called “sons of God” but saved the people of Israel for himself.2 The sons of God in the Bible are referred to as “elohim” which is the Hebrew word for “god.”
 Just like humans rebelled against Yahweh, we learn in Scripture that the sons of God did as well.3

 In the book of Daniel, we see that an angel is delayed in answering a prayer because he was doing battle with an evil spiritual entity named the prince of Persia (Daniel 10:12-13).
 In a Greek translation of Daniel, a text many scholars consider even older than the Septuagint currently in use, the prince of Persia and Israel’s prince, Michael, are both described with the Greek word archōn.
 This is significant because this is the same term Paul uses when describing the “rulers of this age” (1 Corinthians 2:6, 8), the rulers “in heavenly places” (Ephesians 3:10) and “the ruler of the authority of the air” (Ephesians 2:2).
 By the time we get to the New Testament these gods are now referred to more abstractly, in order to further highlight the supremacy of Yahweh, but their power and influence are still highlighted and reinforced constantly.